dirkjanvw/MoGAAAP/README.md

 Importantly, the location of the GXDB database has be included in the `APPTAINER_BIND` environment variable (see note above).

 A helper script is provided to automate the download of the databases.
-As the locations of the databases are hardcoded, please leave an issue on the GitHub page if any of the locations no longer works.
+As the hyperlinks of the databases are hardcoded in the script, please leave an issue on the GitHub page if any of the locations no longer works.
 ```bash
 MoGAAAP download_databases -d databases/ all
 ```